SoySauceLab/CollectionKit/README.md

 These Providers are easy to construct, and infinitely composable.
 Providers also have their own animation and layout objects.
 You can have sections that layouts and behave differently with in a single `CollectionView`.

 CollectionKit already provides many of the commonly used Providers out of the box.
 But you can still easily create reuseable Provider classes that generalizes on different types on data.
-Checkout the examples down below or
+Checkout examples down below!

 ## Install